Palliative Care Methods for Controlling Pain

-Surgery is often the last thing a patient or his or her healthcare provider would
+Surgery is often the last thing a patient or healthcare provider would consider at

-consider at end of life.
-But at times surgery can provide pain relief and increase
+end of life.
+But at times, surgery can provide pain relief and increase function.

-function.
-Surgery's primary goal can be to relieve specific symptoms.
-For instance,
+Surgery’s primary goal can be to ease specific symptoms.
+For instance, a healthcare

-a healthcare provider may recommend surgery to stabilize a hip fracture in someone
+provider may recommend surgery to stabilize a hip fracture in someone with advanced

-with advanced cancer.
-The surgery is not going to treat the cancer or lengthen the
+cancer.
+The surgery is not going to treat the cancer or lengthen the patient’s life,

-patient's life, but it may be the best way to reduce hip pain and improve mobility.
+but it may be the best way to reduce hip pain and improve mobility.
+Because surgery

 involves risk, the healthcare provider must clearly define treatment goals for both

-If you or a loved one needs palliative care, many options are available.
-Work with
+If you or a loved one needs pain control and palliative care, many options are available.

-your healthcare provider to find the right approach.
-You can also get help from a
+Work with your healthcare provider to find the right approach.
+You can also get help

-pain medicine specialist or a palliative care specialist.
-Remember: You have a right
+from a pain medicine specialist or a palliative care specialist.
+Remember: You have

-to be as free of pain as possible.
-There is no reason to let pain decrease your quality
+a right to be as free of pain as possible.
+There is no reason to let pain decrease